Tenoywil/CaribEx-backend/CONTRIBUTING.md

-# Contributing to CaribX Backend
+# Contributing to CaribEX Backend

-Thank you for your interest in contributing to CaribX!
+Thank you for your interest in contributing to CaribEX!
 This document provides guidelines and instructions for contributing.

 ## Code of Conduct